-Exact total acreages of both the hand-restored and tarped restoration areas were calculated using a Trimble Geo7x GPS and mapped using GIS (Figure 7).
+Exact total acreages of both the hand-restored and tarped restoration areas were calculated using a Trimble Geo7x GPS and mapped using GIS (Figure 5).
 Initial restoration efforts in Year 1 included hand restoration in an area of 0.39 acres (1,585 m2), and tarped restoration area in an area of 0.36 acres (1,460 m2) for a total project footprint of 0.75 acres.
 During Year 2, the restoration area of 0.75 acres was maintained, primarily removing invasive annual weeds.
 During Years 1 and 2, hand restoration efforts occurred as part of ongoing site maintenance throughout the restoration footprint.
 In Year 3, project expansion began by strategically targeting buffer perimeters to the Year 1 and 2 restoration footprint and then expanding to remove iceplant by hand in an area directly north of Site 1 (now designated as Site 1-A).
-This expansion area consisted of mixed iceplant and saltgrass (Distichlis spicata) as the dominant species and was designated in the project map as Site 1-B (Figure 7).
+This expansion area consisted of mixed iceplant and saltgrass (Distichlis spicata) as the dominant species and was designated in the project map as Site 1-B (Figure 5).
 The total aerial extent ("footprint") of the restoration area at the end of Year 3 covered 1.15 acres (4,654 m2) within the 3-acre permitted restoration area.
 During Year 4, ongoing site maintenance occurred throughout the previous project footprint of all prior years, and restoration activities continued to expand north of Site 1-B in very similar habitat (e.g., iceplant and saltgrass mix).
 The Year 4 area (designated as Site 1-C) expanded the project by 0.40 acres (1,620 m2) for a total of 1.55 acres across all years (6,270 m2).
 During Year 5, ongoing site maintenance occurred throughout the previous project footprint of all prior years, and restoration activities continued to expand north of Site 1-C in very similar habitat (e.g., iceplant and saltgrass mix).
-The Year 5 area (designated as Site 1-D) expanded the project by 0.16 acres (648 m2) for a total of 1.71 acres across all years (6,921 m2).
+The Year 5 area (designated as Site 1-C) for a total of 1.71 acres across all years (6,921 m2).
+The Year 6 area (designated Sites 1-E and 2-E) expanded the project by 0.52 acres (2,104 m2) for a total of 2.23 acres across all years (9,024 m2).

 Overall, restoration events were highly successful, with enthusiastic groups of engaged community members, local residents, and student participants.
 During Year 1, 181 volunteers contributed 525 hours of service across 12 restoration events.
 During Year 2, 66 volunteers contributed 165 hours of service across eight public restoration events.
 During Year 3, 108 volunteers contributed 324 hours across nine community restoration events.
 In Year 4, 102 volunteers contributed 204 hours across 12 restoration events.
 During Year 5, public community events were halted due to COVID-19 restrictions from health agencies.
-For all years combined, 457 volunteers contributed 1,218 hours across 41 community restoration events (Table 1).
+During Year 6, restoration events resumed with COVID safety measures in place.
+Year 6 events consisted of 149 volunteers contributing 298 hours across 12 restoration events.
+For all years combined, 606 volunteers contributed 1,516 hours across 53 community restoration events (Table 1).